microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

     - When ready, press `Send` to populate your FHIR service with the new `Consent` Resource.
 You should receive `201 Created` in response (in addition to the `Consent` Resource in the response **Body**).

 ## Step 5 - Add a Practitioner role for yourself in FHIR-Proxy
 To configure Consent Opt-Out, you must first create a FHIR Participant role for the individual (or organization) being blocked from accessing a patient's FHIR data.
 You will be configuring FHIR-Proxy to block `Practitioner/WDT000000003` from accessing FHIR data belonging to `Patient/WDT000000001`.
 For the sake of this challenge, you are going to be adding yourself as a Practitioner in FHIR-Proxy and then linking this Practitioner role (i.e., yourself) to `Practitioner/WDT000000003`.
+Information about configuring FHIR Participant roles in FHIR-Proxy is available [here](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#configuring-participant-authorization-roles-for-users).

 1. Go to **Portal** -> **AAD** -> **Enterprise Applications** -> **FHIR-Proxy App** -> **Users and groups** and click on **+Add user/group**.